adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 The server will reply with:
 * Command: Single byte.
 Always `0x03`.
-* Status: Single byte. `0x81` if the file or directory was deleted or `0x82` if the path is a non-empty directory or non-existant.
+* Status: Single byte. `0x81` if the file or directory was deleted or `0x82` if the path is a non-empty directory or non-existent.

 `0x04` - Make a directory
 +++++++++++++++++++++++++